MatthewGerber/raspberry-py/README.md

 # Overview
 This package provides two related capabilities.
 First, it provides a high-level, event-driven Python interface for GPIO circuits running on the Raspberry Pi.
 Sensors, motors, LEDs, switches, and many other components are covered.
-Second, this package enables remote control of such circuits via REST APIs invoked from HTML/JavaScript front-ends.
+Second, this package enables remote control of GPIO circuits via REST APIs invoked from HTML/JavaScript front-ends.
 Want to control your servo motor remotely from your phone?
 Look no further.
-This package auto-generates HTML/JavaScript snippets based on [Material Design for Bootstrap](https://mdbootstrap.com), and these snippets can be embedded in web pages for remote control of the REST APIs.
-These two capabilities are described in more detail below.
+This package auto-generates HTML/JavaScript for GPIO circuits based on [Material Design for Bootstrap](https://mdbootstrap.com).
+These HTML/JavaScript elements can be embedded in full web pages for remote control of the ciruit.

 # Python Interface for GPIO Circuits
 Whereas the lower-level [RPi.GPIO](https://pypi.org/project/RPi.GPIO/) package deals with GPIO input/output pins and